gvirabyan/DynamicProgramming/README.md

-Dynamic Programming Exercises
+# Dynamic Programming Solutions
-This repository contains several classical problems solved using dynamic programming in both top-down (recursive with memoization) and bottom-up (iterative/tabulation) approaches.
-Each solution measures and compares execution time.

-1. Fibonacci Numbers
+## 1. Fibonacci Number

-Input: Integer n (0 ≤ n ≤ 90)
+### Description
+Calculate the nth Fibonacci number.

+### Approaches
-Approach: Top-down with memoization and bottom-up iteration.
+- Top-down recursion with memoization

-Comparison: Recursive is cleaner, but iterative is generally faster for large n.
+- Bottom-up tabulation

+### Performance
+Measured and compared execution times.

-2. Factorial Calculation
+## 2. Factorial Calculation

-Input: Integer n (0 ≤ n ≤ 20)
+### Description
+Calculate n! (factorial of n).

+### Approaches
-Approach: Recursive with memoization and iterative loop.
+- Recursive with memoization

-Comparison: Both approaches perform similarly at this scale.
+- Iterative loop

+### Performance
+Measured execution times for both.

-3. Climbing Stairs
+## 3. Climbing Stairs Problem

-Input: Integer n (1 ≤ n ≤ 45)
+### Description

-Goal: Count the number of distinct ways to climb stairs (1 or 2 steps at a time).
+Count the number of ways to climb a staircase of n steps (1 or 2 steps at a time).

-Approach: Top-down and bottom-up.

-Comparison: Iterative is faster and uses less memory.
+### Approaches
+- Top-down dynamic programming
+- Bottom-up dynamic programming

+### Performance
+Execution time compared.

-4. Grid Unique Paths
+## 4. Unique Paths in Grid

-Input: Integers m, n (1 ≤ m, n ≤ 100)
+### Description

-Goal: Count the number of unique paths in an m x n grid from top-left to bottom-right, moving only right or down.
+Given an m × n grid, count the number of unique paths from the top-left corner to the bottom-right corner, moving only right or down.

+### Approach
-Approach: Bottom-up 2D dynamic programming.
+Bottom-up dynamic programming using a 2D array.

-Comparison: Scales well even for large grids.
+### Performance
+Execution time measured.

+## How to Run

+Compile each program with a C++17 compatible compiler and run from the terminal.
+Inputs are taken from standard input.

+## License

+This repository is free to use and modify.